 Diagnostic Workup of Gastroparesis

 Gastric-emptying scintigraphy (GES) is currently considered the gold standard for the diagnosis of gastroparesis.
-The patient is instructed to eat a radiolabeled meal and then repeated images of the stomach along with calculation of the remaining amount of the radiolabeled isotope is carried out.
+The patient is instructed to eat a radiolabeled meal and then repeated images of the stomach, along with a calculation of the remaining amount of the radiolabeled isotope, is carried out.

 Wireless capsule motility

-SmartPhill corporation recently introduced a new wireless capsule that is indigestible and can provide a safer alternative than GES.
+The SmartPhill Corporation recently introduced a new wireless capsule that is indigestible and can provide a safer alternative than GES.
 The capsule measures pH, pressure and temperature and can be used to investigate both gastroparesis and constipation.